- Career Development Resource Center (CDRC)

 Meet individually or in groups with career counselors; available to Department of State spouses/partners and to all EFMs (regardless of parent agency affiliation) employed by State overseas email CDRC@state.gov for more information

-- FLO’s Quick Guide to Employment in the DC Area
+- GCLO’s Quick Guide to Employment in the DC Area

-- FLO’s “Career Management Strategies: Fitting into the Washington Job Market” (PDF brochure)
+- GCLO’s “Career Management Strategies: Fitting into the Washington Job Market” (PDF brochure)

 - Job Seekers Network

 Meet up with and support other job seekers in the DC area.
 Email GCLOAskTraining@state.gov for more information

 - GCLO’s “The Network” listserv